nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples
 * `find task -n User Guide`

+### Filter tasks by team member : `tasksof`
+Find all tasks in the current team assigned to a particular team member.

+Format:
+* `tasksof MEMBER_INDEX`

+Examples
+* `tasksof 1` will show all tasks assigned to the first member in the team's member list.

 ### Clearing all entries : `clear`

 Deletes all the people from the application.